top of page

 About this Scientist:

-Mircely Rodriguez is a junior who is currently pursuing her IB Diploma at Yonkers High School.
+Mircely Rodriguez is a senior who is currently pursuing her IB Diploma at Yonkers High School.
 She is interested in learning new things, taking on academic challenges, and making a difference in people’s lives.
-When she goes to college she plans to major in speech pathology to help others communicate more effectively and confidently.
+She will be attending Lehman College as a Speech Pathology and Audiology major in the fall to help others communicate more effectively and confidently.

 bottom of page